-Kutak was not served with summons until December 23, 2010.
-On January 11, 2011, Kutak filed its Motion to Withdraw Reference and Transfer Proceedings to District Court (hereafter "Motion").3 The Trustee responded, requesting that the Court recommend that any withdrawal of reference be deferred until those claims triable to a jury are ready to be tried.4 The Trustee also stated that he reserves "his right to seek the severance of any claims and/or parties in the instant adversary proceeding," citing Fed.
+Defendants were served with summons on December 23, 2010.
+The answer was initially due on January 24, 2011.
+On January 21, 2011, Defendants filed their Motion to Withdraw Reference and Transfer Proceedings to District Court (hereafter "Motion").
+The Motion contained a request for jury trial.
+The Trustee responded, arguing that three of the Defendants waived their right to jury trial by filing proofs of claim, that the Motion was not timely under the D. Kan.
+Rule 83.8.6(c), and that withdrawal of reference be deferred until those claims triable to a jury are ready to be tried.
+The Trustee also stated that he reserves "his right to seek severance of any claims and/or parties in the instant adversary proceeding," citing Fed.
 R. Civ.
 P. 42(b).
-In a supplemental brief requested by the Court, Kutak clarified its position initially stated at oral argument on the Motion, that withdrawal be immediate and that the entire case be withdrawn to the district court.